-Officers are following a vehicle, but have not yet engaged in apprehension efforts.
+Officers are following a vehicle, when they mimic the movements of a vehicle, but have not yet engaged in apprehension efforts.
 Officers may be driving in close proximity to a suspect vehicle, but do not activate emergency lights and siren.
 If a suspect vehicle increases speed above the legal limit or begins disregarding traffic signs and signals, the officer must either initiate a traffic stop or immediately discontinue following the vehicle unless it meets the criteria for a motor vehicle pursuit.